JackyL56/MessageSeed_Django/README.md

 Real world interactive systems class, from Keio University, Fall 2022.

 This repository is the server-side of [MessageSeed](https://github.com/jamailun/MessageSeed/).
-See this repository to learn more.

 ## Authors